RATHOWEN STUD

 Kolbeach Freedom (Fairley Tempest (Imp.) x Highmead Fancy Free (Imp.)) (photo Lorelle Mercer)

 "Clancy's" first foals were born in the the 2007 season, and they are to be viewed in "Youngstock".
-His first filly, Rathowen Ruby Red from the ubiquitous Rathowen Russet (Chippenham Architect x Kizmaha's Alzena) dam of Rathowen Lady in Red, Rathowen Scarlett Ribbons, Rathowen Red Ruffles, etc., was his first representative in the show ring.
+His first filly, Rathowen Ruby Red from the ubiquitous Rathowen Russet (Chippenham Architect x Kizmaha's Alzena) dam of Rathowen Lady in Red, Rathowen Scarlett Ribbons, Rathowen Red Ruffles, etc., Rathowen Rustic, R. Russell, and R. Rudyard, was his first representative in the show ring.
 At the NSW All Breeds Foal Show, biggest in Australia, she made her debut winning everything she went in - Riding Pony, Arabian Derivative, and Partbred Welsh, with Clancy's second filly , Rathowen Free Spirit (from R. Sepia Shadings and brilliantly shown by Andrew Buckley) Reserve to her in these classes, but taking the Supreme Saddle Pony foal.
 Ruby was unanimously named Supreme foal of the Show, and followed up by taking Supreme Arabian Derivative Exhibit, and Champion Partbred Welsh at Castle Hill a few weeks later.
-The other two Clancy fillies have not yet been shown, but both are outstanding, one being Rathowen So Free (from Radway Royal Sonnet (Imp.) and the other being Rathowen Robed in Red, from our lovely Rathowen Lady In Red.
+Since such a brilliant start she has been Champion Part Welsh mare at Sydney Royal, twice and Supreme Part Welsh Exhibit once, Australian Champion Arabian Riding Pony, and multi champions at all levels.
+She will be starting her ridden career shortly.